Monday, December 31, 2018

 "Surely our griefs He Himself bore, and our sorrows He carried; Yet we ourselves esteemed Him stricken, smitten of God, and afflicted.
 But He was pierced through for our transgressions, He was crushed for our iniquities; The chastening for our well-being fell upon Him, and by His scourging we are healed.
 All of us like sheep have gone astray, each of us has turned to his own way; but the Lord has caused the iniquity of us all to fall on Him. " (Isaiah 53:4-6)

-This text clearly occupies substitutionary language.
-This passage foretold Christ bearing the sins of man upon Himself.
+This text states in cause-and-effect manner that man's sin brought about Christ's suffering.
+It contains substitutionary language, with Him bearing the consequences of our actions instead of us being dealt with by God for them.
 He was offered up in the same manner as an unblemished lamb for our sins (1 Peter 1:18-19).
-His innocent blood was shed for us (1 Peter 3:18).
-Our sins are forgiven by His wounds (1 Peter 2:24).
-The Apostle Paul in Philippians 2:7-8 alludes to the humility of the suffering servant (Isaiah 53:7).
+His innocent blood was shed on our behalf (1 Peter 3:18).
+Our sins are forgiven by His wounds, not our own merit (1 Peter 2:24).
+The Apostle Paul in Philippians 2:7-8 alludes to the humility and humanity of the suffering servant (Isaiah 53:7).
 The idea of vicarious atonement finds its basis in the sacrifices performed under the Mosaic Law:

 "When he finishes atoning for the holy place and the tent of meeting and the altar, he shall offer the live goat.
 Then Aaron shall lay both of his hands on the head of the live goat, and confess over it all the iniquities of the sons of Israel and all their transgressions in regard to all their sins; and he shall lay them on the head of the goat and send it away into the wilderness by the hand of a man who stands in readiness.
 The goat shall bear on itself all their iniquities to a solitary land; and he shall release the goat in the wilderness."
 (Leviticus 16:20-22)

-Animals paid the price for the sins of people with their own lives.
-They did nothing to deserve their fate.
-Thus, animals served as an innocent substitute in the place of men.
-Though animal sacrifices temporarily held off the judgement of God, the Levitical sacrificial system pointed to the one perfect sacrifice of Jesus Christ (Hebrews 10:1-2).
+Animals paid the price for the sins of the people with their own lives.
+Similarly, Jesus Christ gave up His life in bearing the penalty for our actions.
+The animals did nothing to deserve their fate.
+Thus, they served as an innocent substitute in the place of the offerers.
+Similarly, Christ did not deserve to die but suffered in our place anyway.
+Though animal sacrifices temporarily held off the judgment of God, the Levitical sacrificial system pointed to the one perfect sacrifice of Jesus Christ (Hebrews 10:1-2).
+He has the power to spare us from eternal condemnation.
 Richard L. Mayhue provides this helpful synopsis of Isaiah 53 emphasizing the substitutionary elements contained therein:

 "1. v.
 4 - "our griefs He...bore" 2. v.
 4 - "our sorrows He carried" 3. v.
 5 - "He was pierced... for our transgressions" 4. v.
 5 - "He was crushed for our iniquities" 5. v.5 - "by His scourging we are healed" 6. v.
 6 - "caused the iniquity of us all to fall on Him" 7. v.
 8 - "He was cut off...for the transgression of my people" 8. v.
 11 - "He will bear their iniquities" 9. v.
 12 - "He Himself bore the sin of many"

-The people who betrayed Christ and had Him killed thought He was receiving due punishment for His own actions.
+The people who betrayed Christ and had Him executed thought that He was receiving due punishment for His own crimes.
 They thought God was exacting justice on Him, even though He was really suffering for the sins of those wounding Him.
-Jesus was treated unjustly by the Jews for their own benefit.
+Jesus was treated unjustly by the Jews for their own benefit, even though they did not realize it.
 He allowed Himself to undergo undeserved pain in order that we not receive due punishment for our own sins against God.
 While contrary to human expectations, matters went exactly as God intended them to be.
 The suffering of this humble Servant is a foundational part of God's plan.

 The New English Translation has this footnote on Isaiah 53:5: